AvneeshSarwate/SkipStep/readme.txt

 IMMEDIATE PRIORITY - have note names show up next to grid

 future steps ideas:
-	think of cool "tricks" and uses that are unique to skipstep develop a stardard "technique"/set of techniques for skipstep like real instruments have save/load of multi-instrument sets
+	NON TRIVIAL PHONE VERSION
-	fully powered piano mode (with vibrato)
+	think of cool "tricks" and uses that are unique to skipstep develop a stardard "technique"/set of techniques for skipstep like real instruments have fully powered piano mode (with vibrato)
-	arranger/scale hotswap features
+	ADD "PAGES" for controls below grid using invisibility toggle on touchOSC arranger/scale hotswap features
 	packaging the software

-	add some "continuousness" controls/features:
+	independent metronomes for each channel? time control features (making grids work at preset fractional speeds of each other) add some "continuousness" controls/features:
 		PITCH BEND SLIDER USING XY TOUCHPAD
 		rhythmic jitter idea
 		microtonal stuff
-	independent metronomes for each channel? time control features (making grids work at preset fractional speeds of each other) have a single "master control" page for inter-page settings/control
+	have a single "master control" page for inter-page settings/control